 - Explore and test innovative tools, models and methods,

 - learn and reflect about experiences and learning outcomes of youth work projects and practices that are responding to current developments an challenges, from local to European, and their political impact,

 - get to know and discuss outcomes of recent research, studies and reflection papers, reflect on how these practices, tools or studies relate to and can be transferred to their own working context.

-Contributions to the EAYW come from youth work practice and research including other youth-related sectors.
-36 contributors from diverse countries and backgrounds have been selected to present, further explore and discuss their tools, methods, projects, research etc. with the participants during this event.
-The contributions have been selected on the basis of their innovative character, response to current trends and developments, support for development of quality in youth work, their potential for transferability and adaptability to different contexts, and – last but not least – the contributor’s interest to spark reflection and discussion and the active involvement of the participants.
+Contributions to the EAYW came from youth work practice and research including other youth-related sectors.
+36 contributors from diverse countries and backgrounds were selected to present, further explore and discuss their tools, methods, projects, research etc. with the participants during this event.
+The contributions were selected on the basis of their innovative character, response to current trends and developments, support for development of quality in youth work, their potential for transferability and adaptability to different contexts, and – last but not least – the contributor’s interest to spark reflection and discussion and the active involvement of the participants.